xmonad/xmonad/CONTRIBUTING.md

   * Your changes should include relevant entries in the `CHANGES.md` file.
 Help us communicate changes to the community.

-  * Make sure you test your changes using the [xmonad-testing][] repository.
-Include a new configuration file that shows off your changes if possible by creating a PR on that repository as well.
+  * Make sure you test your changes against the most recent commit of [xmonad][] (and [xmonad-contrib][], if you're contributing there).
+    If you're adding a new module or functionality, make sure to add an example in the documentation and in the PR description.

   * Make sure you run the automated tests.
 Both [xmonad-contrib][] and [xmonad][] have test-suites that you could run with